How to Make Safe DIY Baseboard Heater Covers Out of Wood

+Today, we're making DIY baseboard heater covers.
 We have a house that's over 100 years old.
-It has baseboard hydronic heating which means ugly metal covers that are often dented, rusty, and falling apart.
+It has baseboard hydronic heating, which means ugly metal covers that are often dented, rusty, and falling apart.

 Please note: this DIY design is only intended for hydronic (oil or water) heaters and NOT electric heaters.

 It's a relief to rip the ugly covers off and dispose of them.
 You're going to leave the metal backing (or replace it) behind the tin fins for proper heat conduction.

-Through trial and error we discovered adding a small block of wood to the end pieces stops the front piece from rocking.
+Through trial and error, we discovered adding a small block of wood to the end pieces stops the front piece from rocking.
 We also ended up notching this side out a bit to accommodate the pipe coming up from the floor.

 Using a drill attach your double roller catch at each end to this small block of wood.
 These catches are also used on cabinet doors so they hold in place or give as needed.
 This makes it easy to remove the front piece of wood if needed.

 The length depends on the size of your heater.
-Ours used 1x4x6 pieces of pine wood cut 49" for the top piece and 47-1/2" for the front piece.
+Ours used 1x4x6 pieces of pine wood cut 49" for the top piece and 47½" for the front piece.

-Using a router bit you can see how nice it looks to add the rounded edges.
+Using a router bit, you can see how nice it looks to add the rounded edges.
 The top only needs one rounded edge while the front has two.

 Here you can see the top piece as it sets on the dowel pins on the end pieces.
 You can also see the double roller catch on the end piece and the front piece will snap in place now.

-Here is the baseboard heater in place.
-Since we added new flooring I wasn't sure if we should stain the cover similar to the vanity or new flooring or paint it blue like the wall or white like the trim.
+Here is the DIY baseboard heater cover in place.
+Since we added new flooring, I wasn't sure if we should stain the cover similar to the vanity or new flooring or paint it blue like the wall or white like the trim.

 But after showing it to friends, it was determined that it was not a focal point and so should blend in as much as possible.